BillHertzing/Bill.Hertzing.github.io/_pages/Home.md

 Welcome to my blog!

-Here are the latest posts from my `personal` category
+## Here are some pictures from the latest posts from my `personal` category

  {% include Carousel.html height="50" unit="%" duration="7" %}

-Here are the latest posts from my `technical` category